-The birth of your baby is one of life’s most significant and exciting occasions.
 The BirthPlace at Longmont United Hospital is designed to offer you a comfortable, warm, and caring environment to deliver your baby.
 Our skilled and dedicated nurses and staff will make every effort to help you have the best experience possible.
 Your health and safety are our primary concern.
 We welcome the whole family to the birth of your baby, if that is your desire.

 Colorado Can Do 5 Award